PopSugar: Operations

 PopSugar Inc operates the brands PopSugar and PopSugar Must Have.
 PopSugar features lifestyle content targeted towards women 18–34, across topics such as beauty, entertainment, fashion, fitness, food, and parenting, on mobile, video, and social media.

-PopSugar Must Have was a subscription service that sends subscribers a monthly box of items curated by PopSugar editors.
+PopSugar Must Have was a subscription service that sent subscribers a monthly box of items curated by PopSugar editors.
 It also offered special edition boxes with retailers such as CFDA, Neiman Marcus, and Target.
 Summer 2020 was the final PopSugar Must Have box.

 Headquartered in San Francisco, PopSugar is funded by Sequoia Capital and Institutional Venture Partners.
 The company also has offices in Chicago, London, Los Angeles, and New York.